 Ramsons ((Allium ursinum) are one of the first spring greens, and the Latin and German names for it refer to brown bears who liked to dig up the plant and eat it in the spring.
 They go by a multitude of names: buckrams, wild garlic, broad-leaved garlic, wood garlic or bear's garlic.
 Evidence of people and livestock eating this bulbous perennial in Denmark and Switzerland has been found dating back to 9000 BCE.

 The harvest usually starts in March and ends when the plant starts to bloom, April through June.

 How to Cook With Ramsons

 The use of ramsons has reemerged in recent years due to an interest in traditional foods.
 The leaves and flowers can be eaten raw (salads) or cooked (think soups-- Bärlauch cream soup and pesto are common dishes in Germany), and you can also eat the underground bulbs, too, which can be used immediately and cooked with, or preserved by pickling them.

 Ramsons smell strongly of garlic and it is hard to miss it when biking or walking through a patch of this plant in the parks in Germany.
 The taste is a cross between onions and garlic.
-Visually, it can be mistaken for Lily of the Valley, Convallaria majalis or "Maiglöckchen", which are poisonous but have a scent used in many perfumes - definitely not a garlic scent.
+Visually, it can be mistaken for Lily of the Valley, Convallaria majalis or "Maiglöckchen," which are poisonous but have a scent used in many perfumes—one that's definitely not of garlic or onions.

 In North America, ramps (Allium tricoccum) are a close match to European ramsons.
-It is commonly found in Appalachian cuisine and Canada's Quebec Province.
+Ramps grow wild and are commonly found in Appalachian cuisine and in the province of Quebec, Canada.
 Also known as spring onion, ramson, wild leek, and ail des bois.
-In Richwood, West Virginia a festival is held every year celebrating the spring delicacy.

 In folk medicine, ramsons are seen as cleaning the stomach, intestine, and blood.